patricklafrance/wmfnext-shell/README.md

 ### Share a custom service

 The shell offer a few services by default but by no mean covers all the services a mature federated application will need.

-That's why the shell runtime accept at instanciation a bucket of custom services which will then be made available to all the modules.
+That's why the shell runtime accept at instanciation a bucket of custom services that will be made available to all the modules.

 👉 First, create a custom tracking service in the host application.